Get information on items that are not allowed onboard the aircraft and those with restrictions attached.

 Depending on country or region, checking in alcoholic beverages may be restricted, and duty-free eligibility may vary.
 Please check relevant information for the country or region in advance.

-LAGs purchased at duty-free shops at the departure airport can be carried on board.
-LAGs must be kept in a sealed tamper-evident transparent plastic bag, and the bag must not be opened.
+liquids, aerosols and gels purchased at duty-free shops at the departure airport can be carried on board. liquids, aerosols and gels must be kept in a sealed tamper-evident transparent plastic bag, and the bag must not be opened.
 Receipts must be placed inside the bag as evidence of purchase.

-For connecting flights, the rules of the country of connection apply to the handling of LAGs, including duty-free items.
+For connecting flights, the rules of the country of connection apply to the handling of liquids, aerosols and gels, including duty-free items.
 Once you go through immigration at a connection airport and enter the relevant country, that airport will be considered the departure airport and the rules of that airport will apply.

 The final decision on whether such items can be carried on will be made by the security personnel at the departure airport.